dawsonpowell07/dawsonpowell07/README.md

 - 👀 I’m interested in ...
 * I am interested in software development, both front and back end

-- 🌱 I’m currently learning ...
-* I am currently a freshman in college and am learning Python, and javascript

 - 📫 How to reach me ...
 * email: dawsonpowell07@gmail.com